Top 21 Family-Friendly Bike Trails in Wisconsin

 The USS Cobia is moored alongside Mariners Trail in Manitowoc.

-#4 East River Trail
+#5 East River Trail

 The Ledgeview Park location off County Road G (Dickinson Road) has restrooms, a covered picnic shelter, playground, and softball diamond.
-This park site also has a separate 1-mile loop trail that diverges from the East River Trail.
+This park site also has a separate mile-long loop trail that diverges from the East River Trail.
 Another playground is found along this loop.
 Back on the East River Trail, it is only 0.3 miles to another Ledgeview Park site, this one on Creamery Road.
 It has a covered picnic table and playground.

 Families may bike on paved paths in the Ledgeview Park area without crossing a road.
-A longer 2 mile jaunt to the north on the East River Trail leads to Kiwanis Park in Allouez.
+A longer two mile jaunt to the north on the East River Trail leads to Kiwanis Park in Allouez.
 The route to Kiwanis Park involves crossing one road, County G (Dickinson Road).
 From the main path, a feeder trail leads to Kiwanis Park and its restrooms, playground, pickle ball and basketball courts, and athletic fields.

-#5 Red Cedar State Trail: Menomonie to Downsville
+#6 Red Cedar State Trail: Menomonie to Downsville

 This 7.8-mile section of the Red Cedar State Trail has beautiful river scenery, good access to parks, and is well-suited for families.
 The crushed limestone path is level and easy to bike through the northwestern Wisconsin landscape.
 The trail follows the Red Cedar River between Menomonie and Downsville, and crosses only one road.